Easy & Authentic Homemade Pasta from Scratch

 Disclosure: This post may contain affiliate links; more info here.

-During our latest trip to Florence, we took an incredible cooking class where we learned how to make this authentic homemade pasta recipe we’re about to share!
+Many years ago, I took an incredible cooking class in Tuscanyย where I learned how to make this authentic homemade pasta recipe.

 First things first!
 The ingredients necessary to make this recipe…